UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 We can convert them into other units by using simple operations.

-In this case we convert it to hours by dividing it by the number of seconds in a hour.
+In this case, we convert it to hours by dividing it by the number of seconds in an hour.

 ---